mascanho/RustySEO/README.md

 ![Logo](assets/hero.jpg)

-# RustySEO - A cross platform SEO toolkit
+# RustySEO - A cross-platform SEO toolkit

 RustySEO is an all-in-one, cross-platform toolkit designed for comprehensive SEO analysis.
 It enables users to crawl websites and gain actionable insights into their marketing and SEO strategies.